williaster/data-ui/packages/xy-chart/README.md

 Check out the example source code and PropTable tabs in the Storybook <a href="https://williaster.github.io/data-ui" target="_blank">williaster.github.io/data-ui</a> for more!

 ### `<XYChart />`
-The `XYChart` renders an `<svg />` and coordinates scales across all of it's child series and axes.
+The `XYChart` renders an `<svg />` and coordinates scales across all of its child series and axes.
 It takes the following props

 Name | Type | Default | Description
 ------------ | ------------- | ------- | ----